Blink-182: Reunion (2009–2014)

-After five years apart, the band appeared on stage together as presenters at the February 2009 Grammy Awards, and announced their reunion.
+After five years apart, the band appeared on stage together as presenters at the February 2009 Grammy Awards to announce their reunion.
 The trio embarked on a successful reunion tour of North America from July to October 2009, with a European trek following from August to September 2010.
 Barker, suffering from a fear of flying after his accident, travelled via bus domestically and in Canada, and by an ocean liner for overseas dates.
 The recording process for Neighborhoods (2011), the band's sixth studio album, was stalled by its studio autonomy, tours, managers, and personal projects.
 DeLonge recorded at his studio in San Diego while Hoppus and Barker recorded in Los Angeles—an extension of their strained communication.
 The self-produced album—their first without Jerry Finn since Dude Ranch—was released in September 2011 and peaked at number two on the Billboard 200; its singles, "Up All Night" and "After Midnight", only attracted modest chart success.
-Pop punk was in a period of diminished commercial relevance, and label Interscope—now their home after a series of corporate mergers—was reportedly disappointed with album sales.
+Pop-punk music was in a period of diminished commercial relevance, and label Interscope—now their home after a series of corporate mergers—was reportedly disappointed with album sales.

 The band continued to tour in the early 2010s, "despite growing evidence of remaining friction" between the members, according to AllMusic biographer John Bush.
 They headlined the 10th Annual Honda Civic Tour in North America in 2011 with My Chemical Romance, and launched a 20th Anniversary Tour the next year.
 For that tour, the band played in Europe twice, North America, and Australia; drummer Brooks Wackerman filled-in for Barker, as he was not yet ready to fly.
 Additionally, the trio pursued a tenth anniversary celebration of the untitled album with a series of shows, and played the Reading and Leeds Festivals; it was the band's fourth appearance at the festival and second headlining slot.
 The band also parted ways with long-time label UMG, self-releasing their next project, Dogs Eating Dogs, an EP.
 DeLonge's final performance with the group was at the Wine Amplified Festival in Las Vegas, Nevada, on October 11, 2014.

 This initial reunion of the band has been characterized as dysfunctional by both Barker and DeLonge.
 Hoppus commented on this era of the band in a later interview: "Everything was always very contentious.
 There was always just a strange vibe. [...]
 I knew there was something wrong."
 In his memoir, Can I Say, Barker claims DeLonge's behavior on tour was "introverted" until "money started coming in," after which "he'd get excited about Blink."
 He states DeLonge abruptly quit sometime in mid-2014, and re-joined the following day.